 - Disruption of beneficial insects.
 Taking out natural predators and parasitoids sets the stage for costly mite, aphid and scale infestations down the line. - Risk to pollinators.
-Unlike most premixes that contain other IRAC MOA chemistries, the single diamide AI contained in Rynaxypyr active insect control products has been shown to have minimal impact on key pollinators once residues dry.1 - Resistance development.
+Unlike most premixes that contain other IRAC MOA chemistries, the single diamide AI contained in Rynaxypyr active and Cyazypyr active insect control products has been shown to have minimal impact on key pollinators once residues dry.1 - Resistance development.
 Premixes that have active ingredients with different knockdown and residual control characteristics can result in only one component doing the heavy lifting, while the other is exposing pests to sub-lethal doses that allow only resistant pests to survive, speeding up the development of resistance.
 Furthermore, if resistance is already suspected to occur in one of the components in a premix, the premix will be less effective.
 To avoid resistance and reserve the right chemistry for the right timing of the season, use single Al products and rotate MOAs. - Pesticide residues.
-Premix products can result in additional AI residues as key export markets are placing increased pressure on growers to reduce or eliminate detectable residues. - Worker Protection Standard.
-Premix products that contain the diamide Group 28 chlorantraniliprole or cyantraniliprole usually carry a more restrictive signal word which requires more careful handling, additional personal protective equipment, longer reentry intervals (REI) and/or extended vs. the single MOA diamides preharvest intervals (PHI).
+Premix products result in additional AI residues as key export markets are placing increased pressure on growers to reduce or eliminate detectable residues. - Additional safety considerations.
+Premix products that contain the diamide Group 28 chlorantraniliprole or cyantraniliprole usually require more careful handling, additional personal protective equipment, longer re-entry intervals (REI) and/or extended preharvest intervals (PHI).